Top X Posts (formerly Tweets) for National Signing Day

 National Signing Day was established in 1981 by the College Football Association as part of an effort to eliminate separate conference signing dates and force student-athletes to commit to only one NCAA institution.
 Prior to 1981, NCAA football conferences required recruits to sign separate letters of intent since conference letters only restricted signing within the conference itself.
 National Signing Day is observed annually on the third Wednesday of February.

-Facts about National Signing Day
+Top 8 Facts for National Signing Day in 2026

 Get out to your local park and play a game of football with your family and friends to celebrate all those who are committing to playing in NCAA football today.